 We are pleased to present the following traffic noise study for a new proposed residential development of three apartment buildings located at 3817-3843 Innes Road in Ottawa, Ontario.
 As part of the Site Plan Application (SPA), the City of Ottawa has requested a traffic noise study to be performed.
 The planned development is for three new apartment buildings (Block A, Block B and Block C) with a total of 98 units which is in proximity to Innes Road and Frank Bender Road.
 As per City of Ottawa requirements, noise from traffic and noise from the surrounding area onto the new buildings is to be considered, and noise from the new buildings to the surrounding area must also be considered.
-There is no significant or large noise-making equipment included in the design of the three new buildings, therefore noise from the new development to the surrounding area will be minimal and will not be analyzed as a part of our noise study.
-Therefore, we will be only fully analyzing noise from traffic onto the building as well as any noise from the surrounding area onto the building as well.
+There is no significant or large noise-making equipment included in the design of the three new buildings, therefore noise from the new development to the surrounding area will be minimal however at the request of the City of Ottawa we have provided a brief overview of the noise from condensing units to the surrounding area.